 In 1989, right here in the square, the famous protest was here, the Velvet Revolution, which eventually overthrew the Communist rule in the country and brought democracy to the Czech Republic.
 Look up at the balcony of house number 36, called the Melantrich Building.
 Now allow yourselves to imagine Václav Havel and Alexander Dubček standing next to Nablus and announcing the end of the Communist regime in the country at the end of the Velvet Revolution.

 The square is packed on a daily basis, filled with tourists.
 However the square is also a center for night life.
 The majority of the city's fancy restaurants are here, with stores, and the big clubs in Prague.

 In the square you can be impressed by two of its well-known symbols.
-The first is the bronze statues of Václav Havel, and the second is that National Museum of the Czech Republic.
+The first is the bronze statue of Václav Havel, and the second is that National Museum of the Czech Republic.
 Both are located at the edge of the square.

 Next to the statue of Václav Havel you can see more statues of other saints that are related to the city of Prague.
-For instance, the statue of Agnes, a 12 year old girl, who became saint after she refused to marry the son of the Roman ruler.
+For instance, the statue of Agnes, a 12-year-old girl, who became a saint after she refused to marry the son of the Roman ruler.
 Legend says that as punishment for refusing the marriage, she was thrown into the streets naked.
 According to faith she stayed a virgin, after an angel answered her prayers and covered her up with her hair.
 Agnes was later put to death, and became a saint.